 Introducing others is quickly becoming a lost art, yet making introductions is one of the most important social skills of everyday life, Grotts says.
 “Even when you have forgotten someone’s name, it’s better to ask them than to let that person stand in a group and be ignored,” she says.
 “Good manners are all about making others feel comfortable, no matter the situation.”
 Introductions don’t have to be awkward.
 Just use one of these 37 conversation starters that make you instantly interesting.

 When being introduced to someone new or greeting someone who’s coming into a group, it’s polite to stand to acknowledge them—and this is true for both men and women, Tsai says.
 “It shows that you are welcoming and also indicates respect,” she explains.

 Apologizing, sincerely, in person

 Watch any news channel and you’ll see many examples of the new trend of faux-apologizing—pretending to say you’re sorry while not actually accepting any responsibility or changing your behavior.
 This is not only terrible etiquette but also counterproductive, Gottsman says.
 “If you’ve made a mistake, the right thing to do is to own up to it and apologize, sincerely, in person,” she explains.
 If you’re too far away for this to be feasible, a phone call or video chat is the next best thing.
 Apologizing over text almost never goes well since it’s too difficult to read tone and intent, she adds.
-You can take this concept too far, however, if you’re apologizing for one of these 28 things you really need to stop apologizing for.

 Not taking off your shoes in public